 - 27% for OBC candidates, 15% are locked for Scheduled castes, 7.5% for Scheduled tribe

-- 5% locked for candidates belonging to the PwD category which is as per Rights of Persons with Disability Act, 2016.
+- 5% locked for candidates belonging to the PwBD category (Horizontal Reservation) which is as per the Rights of Persons with Disability Act, 2016.
 This is a reserved category, admissions to which will be carried out on the basis of NEET Results 2021

 The certificate for PwD candidates are issued as per the NEET Reservation Criteria 2021 from one of the following:

 - All India Institute of Physical Medicine

 - Vardhman Mahavir Medical College & Safdarjung Hospital